 Americans are joining the gig economy in droves.
 In 2016, the Freelancers Union found that 35% of the U.S. workforce engaged in freelance work, an increase of more than 1 million people from the prior year.
 With freelancing on the rise, many workers may be managing business finance for the first time.

 A separate credit card for business expenses offers several advantages.
 Most importantly, it makes tracking business costs easier and can help avoid headaches during tax season.
 Small business credit cards also reward freelancers for their business spending.

-Here are four small business credit cards that can help freelancers fund their business.
+Here are three small business credit cards that can help freelancers fund their business.

 Perks: Two points per dollar on up to $50,000 in purchases each year, one point per dollar thereafter

 Welcome Offer Cardholders can earn 20,000 extra Membership Rewards points after they spend at least $3,000 in their first three months of card membership.
 [Editor’s Note: This story was updated to reflect the Blue Business Plus Card’s signup bonus.]